 Next, learn by grasping the concepts of the knowledge to be gained first.
 Understand the framework that supports the rest of the knowledge, so that it would be easier to “slot” the information picked up along the way; the information can also be anecdotes or even snippets of life that fits into the framework and enhances learning.

 For example, instead of learning how to operate a particular POS machine, learn how POS works, so that there’s no need to re-learn every time the company changes a POS machine (perhaps due to expiry of contract with the vendor).

-Thirdly, which is also something that I always advocate, internalise the learning by expressing the new knowledge outwardly (i.e. transfer of learning).
+Thirdly, which is also something that I always advocate for professional development, internalise the learning by expressing the new knowledge outwardly (i.e. transfer of learning).
 Humans learn best when the knowledge is internalised, and it does not happen by plain reading or viewing of knowledge.
 Instead, a particular action must be associated to the new knowledge, so as to create a memory hook and allows for easier reference in the future.

 That step of transferring of knowledge could be actualised through explaining to another person, or just to identify a single learning point and writing it down.
 Yes, if this sounds familiar, it’s because all (good) trainers make their learners do this at the end of each training session.

 The next suggestion has got to do with adapting how our time has been totally segmented.
 “Bite-size learning” has been a buzzword for a few years, and yet organisations are still struggling with how to implement it.
 They are struggling because they are trying to squeeze an 8-hour worth of training into 20 minutes, instead of splitting the knowledge into 24 sessions of 20-minute learning.
 The irony is that, right from the start of humanity, learning has always been bite-size.
 Subjects that we learn today are actually pieced together by nuggets of information that collectively helps a person achieve his tasks.